HB-758

 Virginia HB 758 — Artificial Intelligence Chatbots and Minors Act; established, prohibited practices, penalties

-Establishes the Artificial Intelligence Chatbots and Minors Act, prohibiting deployers from making chatbot 'human-like features' — including simulated sentience, emotional relationship-building, and impersonation of real persons — available to minors.
-Social AI companion chatbots are categorically prohibited for minors.
-Deployers must implement reasonable age verification systems and must limit data collection to what is adequate, relevant, and necessary for a legitimate purpose that does not conflict with users' best interests.
-Violations are treated as prohibited practices under the Virginia Consumer Protection Act, enforceable by the Attorney General and through private right of action.
-The bill was left in committee and has not advanced.
+Establishes the Artificial Intelligence Chatbots and Minors Act as a new chapter (Chapter 60) of the Virginia Code.
+Prohibits deployers of chatbots from making 'human-like features' — including simulated emotions, emotional relationship-building, and impersonation of real persons — available to minors.
+Deployers of social AI companion chatbots must ensure those products are entirely unavailable to minors.
+Requires deployers to implement reasonable age verification systems and limits data collection to information that is adequate, relevant, and necessary for a legitimate purpose.
+Violations are treated as prohibited practices under the Virginia Consumer Protection Act, enforceable by the Attorney General and through private actions by injured consumers.
+The bill was left in committee and did not advance.

 Summary

-Establishes the Artificial Intelligence Chatbots and Minors Act, prohibiting deployers from making chatbot 'human-like features' — including simulated sentience, emotional relationship-building, and impersonation of real persons — available to minors.
-Social AI companion chatbots are categorically prohibited for minors.
-Deployers must implement reasonable age verification systems and must limit data collection to what is adequate, relevant, and necessary for a legitimate purpose that does not conflict with users' best interests.
-Violations are treated as prohibited practices under the Virginia Consumer Protection Act, enforceable by the Attorney General and through private right of action.
-The bill was left in committee and has not advanced.
+Establishes the Artificial Intelligence Chatbots and Minors Act as a new chapter (Chapter 60) of the Virginia Code.
+Prohibits deployers of chatbots from making 'human-like features' — including simulated emotions, emotional relationship-building, and impersonation of real persons — available to minors.
+Deployers of social AI companion chatbots must ensure those products are entirely unavailable to minors.
+Requires deployers to implement reasonable age verification systems and limits data collection to information that is adequate, relevant, and necessary for a legitimate purpose.
+Violations are treated as prohibited practices under the Virginia Consumer Protection Act, enforceable by the Attorney General and through private actions by injured consumers.
+The bill was left in committee and did not advance.

 Enforcement & Penalties